Skip to main content Skip to footer

 Con: Most Home Warranties Exclude Some Repairs

 Home warranties rarely cover acts of nature or God.
 If your home floods or a tree crashes through your roof, your warranty is unlikely to cover those repairs.
-Unfortunately, these are some of the costliest repairs that you could need for your house.
+Unfortunately, these are some of the costliest repairs you could need for your house.

 Con: You Must Choose Between Certain Repair Companies